stemarcotti/singularity-introduction/episodes/singularity-files.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-The way in which user accounts and access permissions are handeld in Singularity containers is very different from that in Docker (where you effectively always have superuser/root access).
+The way in which user accounts and access permissions are handled in Singularity containers is very different from that in Docker (where you effectively always have superuser/root access).
 When running a Singularity container, you only have the same permissions to access files as the user you are running as on the host system.

 In this episode we'll look at working with files in the context of Singularity containers and how this links with Singularity's approach to users and permissions within containers.